On Hypersurfaces of $\mathbb{H}^2\times\mathbb{H}^2$: Abstract

 \section{Abstract}

 In this paper, we study hypersurfaces in $\mathbb{H}^2\times\mathbb{H}^2$.
-First of all, we classify the hypersurfaces with constant principal curvatures and constant product angle function.
+We first classify the hypersurfaces with constant principal curvatures and constant product angle function.
 Then, we classify homogeneous hypersurfaces and isoparametric hypersurfaces, respectively.
-Finally, we classify the hypersurfaces with at most two distinct constant principal curvatures, as well as those with three constant principal curvatures under some additional conditions.
+Finally, we classify the hypersurfaces with at most two distinct constant principal curvatures, as well as those with three distinct constant principal curvatures under some additional conditions.